tomaratyn/heroku-buildpack-make/README.md

     -----> Found a Makefile
     ...

-The buildpack will detect that your app has a `Makefile` in the root.
+The buildpack will detect that your app has a `Makefile` in the `heroku` directory.
 It will call `make` to execute the default target.

 ## About

 Based on [Pete Peen’s](https://github.com/peterkeen) excellent [heroku-buildpack-vendorbinaries](https://github.com/peterkeen/heroku-buildpack-vendorbinaries).

-© 2014 nb.io, LLC.